Scholarships / Bursaries

 Major Awards for BC First Nations Students

-Indspire Bursaries and Scholarships are available for Aboriginal students across Canada.
+Indspire Bursaries and Scholarships are available for Indigenous students across Canada.
 There are awards for all areas of study, from trades to health careers.

-Aboriginal Affairs and Northern Development Canada has as Aboriginal Bursaries Search Tool.
-You can search for bursaries by keyword, location, program of study, or Aboriginal group.
+Indigenous Services Canada has as Indigenous Bursaries Search Tool.
+You can search for bursaries by keyword, location, program of study, or Indigenous group.

-The Health Sciences Association (HSA) provides two $1000 bursaries to Aboriginal students from BC who are continuing or proceeding in any HSA-related field.
+The Health Sciences Association (HSA) provides two $1500 bursaries to Indigenous students from BC who are continuing or proceeding in any HSA-related field.